 If any of the above left you feeling depressed, I’m happy to report that avoiding GMO potatoes in your garden will be pretty easy and in your diet only a little more difficult.

 Roughly 99.99% of people who grow potatoes in their garden will do so from tubers and never give much thought to growing potatoes from true seed.
 If you’re one of them, life is easy.
-Buy your seed potatoes from a reputable supplier like Potato Garden, Moose Tubers, Irish Eyes, or Maine Potato Lady (others as well; those are just the ones that come to mind immediately).
-They are providing standard varieties that are maintained as clones and there is no possibility that they will be crossed with new GMO varieties.
+Buy your seed potatoes from a reputable supplier of certified seed tubers.
+They provide standard varieties that are maintained as clones and there is no possibility that they will be crossed with new GMO varieties.
 If you are really paranoid about GMO contamination, don’t buy potato varieties that didn’t exist before 1995.
 (I think that is unnecessary, but it is as certain as you can get.)

 If you are one of the .01% that might grow potatoes from true seed, know your grower.
 Don’t swap seeds with Bob’s cousin’s wife.
 Don’t buy potato seeds from China on eBay.
 Most people who are breeding potatoes and producing true seed will know what they are doing and will avoid working anywhere near a GMO potato field.
 Talk to your grower.
 If he got his potatoes from the grocery store and asks you what a GMO is, run away.
 Otherwise, you’re likely to be talking to a very well educated, alert, and careful practitioner of traditional plant breeding who won’t steer you wrong.